 Across different languages, there are variations in the use of tone or pitch.
 In English tone is used for emphasis and to mark questions.
 But in about half the world’s languages, tone is also used to make words different from one another.
 Most children start working out how tone is used in their target language by around two and a quarter.
 It is not obvious how they do this.
 But at least where the target language is English some children have problems here.

 The working of tone is just one of the things which can’t be learnt just by listening and copying.

 Children seem to know what to do with words like who, what, when, where and why without being told or taught.
 The questions “Who do you want to play with?” and “Who do you want to play with you?’ differ only in the last word – about who is to do the playing.
 But in both cases, who is understood in a position to the right of the position in which it is pronounced.
 Children understand the difference without having this explained.

 Or take questions like “Who ate what?” or “What did who say when?”
 Such questions are very rare in everyday conversation.
 But only one of the question words is said at the beginning of the sentence.
 When children do ask such questions (even though they only do so very seldom), they never make mistakes like ‘Who what ate?” or “What who ate?” with the question words together before any other words.
 Why don’t children ever make this sort of mistake?

 Something quite contradictory happens in expressions of surprise, as in “He said what?” or “She went where?” which are not really questions, where a question word like what or where is used in the position where it is understood.
 But children don’t seem to confuse these expressions of surprise with proper questions where the question word is pronounced at at the beginning.

 It is still not understood how speech and language acquisition works.
-But progress is being made towards finding out.
+But I believe that progress is being made towards finding out.
 My job is to use the science which goes into trying to find an answer to help your child.